 [ Joint Programme on Neurodegenerative Disease Research (JPND) | Research funding ]

-For the 2021 call, the JPND initiative has announced a EUR 19 M transnational call for ambitious, innovative, multinational and multidisciplinary collaborative research projects with a view to promoting research aimed at the detection, measurement and understanding of early disease indicators related to neurodegenerative diseases, with potential for the development of new diagnostics or interventions.
-The SNSF has allocated CHF 600’000 for Swiss-based grantees from 2 research groups.
+This call for ambitious, innovative, multinational and multidisciplinary collaborative research projects with a view to promoting research aimed at improving the understanding of the mechanisms and biological substrates that underlie non-pharmacological interventions, in order to tailor a holistic personalised treatment approach.
+The SNSF has allocated CHF 1’000’000 for Swiss-based grantees from 3-4 research groups.

 - Alzheimer’s disease and other dementias,